kotor-speedruns/kotor-speedruns.github.io/kotor1/Route Guides/Any% Glitchless.md

 - Run forward to watch Hendar run
-- Take one step forward and **immediately** *Party: Add Carth*
-  - The CS is shorter with no party members
-  - Taking a step forward first prevents Carth from spawning on the wrong side of the gate
-  - If you can't get this consistently, you can add Carth before the Hendar CS at the cost of 1 second
 - Kill the rakghoul
   - MC should let the rakghoul run past them, then turn and use Critical Strike from behind for Sneak Attacks
   - Flurry can be used instead; it has higher damage potential but higher variability, so Critical Strike is more consistent